susantiyuni/zbmath-open-kg/README.md

 ## zbMATH Knowledge Graph: Key Features

 - **RDF-Based Semantic Knowledge Graph**
-  Fully compliant with RDF and Semantic Web standards, the zbMATH Open KG is built entirely from RDF triples using widely adopted ontologies and vocabularies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting semantic interoperability and adheres to Linked Open Data principles.
+  Compliant with RDF and Semantic Web standards, the zbMATH Open KG is built entirely from RDF triples using widely adopted ontologies and vocabularies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting semantic interoperability and adheres to Linked Open Data principles.
 The full RDF dumps will be published on [**Zenodo**](http://zenodo) after the anonymous review period concludes.
 A sample of 200 records is available here: [`data/subset-200.ttl`](./data/subset-200.ttl).

 - **Expert-Curated, High-Quality Mathematical Metadata**
-  In addition to standard bibliographic metadata, it incorporates richly annotated mathematical publications with disambiguated authors, expert-curated reviews and keywords, and *Mathematics Subject Classification* (MSC) — a stable, fine-grained ontology for subject classification.
+  In addition to standard bibliographic metadata, it incorporates annotated mathematical publications with expert-curated reviews and keywords, disambiguated authors, and *Mathematics Subject Classification* (MSC) codes — a fine-grained ontology for math subject classification.

 - **Historically-Grounded Intellectual Discovery**
-  Its comprehensive, long-term coverage and rich annotations enable long-range intellectual analysis essential for historically-grounded retrieval tasks, e.g., uncovering overlooked precursors, tracing conceptual lineages and revivals, and mapping intellectual influence across disciplines.
+  Its comprehensive and long-term coverage enable long-range intellectual analysis such as historically-grounded retrieval tasks e.g., identifying overlooked precursors and tracing conceptual lineages across (_sub_)disciplines.

 - **SPARQL Query Interface**
   A SPARQL endpoint (temporarily at [**SPARQL endpoint url**](http://212.227.170.235:8890/sparql)) for directly executing queries over the KG.